HouzuoGuo/Aurinko/doc/Database-Storage-and-File-Formats.md

 The data file is made of collection header and documents - document header, document content and padding, one after another.
 Data file has initial capacity of 32MB and will grow another 32MB when full.

-Beginning position of document header uniquely idenfies a document in its collection.
+Beginning position of document header uniquely identifies a document in its collection.

 When updating a document: if the new document cannot fit into the room previously allocated to the first version of the document, it will be inserted as new document, the old document will be marked as invalid in its document header.